Arab Spring: Bahrain (2011)

 King Hamad bin Isa Al Khalifa declared a three-month state of emergency on 15 March and asked the military to reassert its control as clashes spread across the country.
 On 16 March, armed soldiers and riot police cleared the protesters' camp in the Pearl Roundabout, in which 3 policemen and 3 protesters were reportedly killed.
 Later, on 18 March, the government tore down Pearl Roundabout monument.
 After the lifting of emergency law on 1 June, several large rallies were staged by the opposition parties.
 Smaller-scale protests and clashes outside of the capital have continued to occur almost daily.
 On 9 March 2012, over 100000 protested in what the opposition called "the biggest march in our history".

 The police response has been described as a "brutal" crackdown on peaceful and unarmed protestors, including doctors and bloggers.
 The police carried out midnight house raids in Shia neighbourhoods, beatings at checkpoints, and denial of medical care in a "campaign of intimidation".
 More than 2,929 people have been arrested, and at least five people died due to torture while in police custody.
 On 23 November 2011, the Bahrain Independent Commission of Inquiry released its report on its investigation of the events, finding that the government had systematically tortured prisoners and committed other human rights violations.
 It also rejected the government's claims that the protests were instigated by Iran.
 Although the report found that systematic torture had stopped, the Bahraini government has refused entry to several international human rights groups and news organizations, and delayed a visit by a UN inspector.
 More than 80 people had died since the start of the uprising.

 Even a decade after the 2011 uprisings, the situation in Bahrain remained unchanged.
 The regime continued suppression against all forms of dissent.
 Years after the demonstrations, the Bahraini authorities are known to have accelerated their crackdown.
 They have been targeting human rights defenders, journalists, Shiite political groups and social media critics.

 Saudi Arabia

 Saudi government forces quashed protests in the country and assisted Bahraini authorities in suppressing demonstrations there.

 Jamal Khashoggi, a Saudi critic, covered the Arab Spring and spoke out against the Saudi government during this time.
-He was murdered by the government a few years later.
+He was assassinated by assailants tied to the government in 2018.